USAT Brigadier General M. G. Zalinski: Discovery

 On 20 September 2003, the United States Coast Guard Cutter Maple reported an oil slick off Lowe Inlet.
 It was investigated by the Canadian Coast Guard Ship Tanu three days later, which obtained oil samples, but was unable to discover the source.
 In early October 2003, a commercial airline pilot reported further pollution.
 The Canadian Coast Guard confirmed the presence of the slick, and discovered that some three miles of shoreline had been affected.
 Again, no source was found, and the Coast Guard suspected that the oil could be surfacing from an old wreck.

 On 30 October 2003 a survey by a remote control underwater vehicle located the wreck at 53°31.308′N 129°34.774′W. By mid-November, divers had been sent down twice to plug leaks in the hull.
 When investigations revealed that the ship was the Brigadier General M.G.
 Zalinski, and contained munitions, all operations were halted until an assessment was completed and the site declared safe.
 In January 2004 a warning was issued ordering mariners to avoid anchoring or fishing within 200 m of the wreck, which is about 27 m below the surface.
 The Canadian government is currently developing a plan to remove all the oil and munitions.

 Cleanup

 The vessel has been leaking oil for some time.

 In May 2012 the Vancouver Sun and The Globe and Mail reported that new concerns over leaking oil have triggered emergency plans to deal with the leaking oil.
 In July 2013 the Canadian government announced a "significant environmental protection operation" to clean up the wreck site.

-However, by December 4, 2013 only 35 tons of fuel oil was recovered; Environmental Protection Operation came to the end and Brigadier General M. G. Zalinski was declared free of oil and safe for environment.

-Canadian Coast Guard was conducting dive operations on the wreck 7 to 20 March 2018.
+The 2013 operation removed 44,000 litres of heavy fuel oil from the wreck, temporarily bringing a halt to the leaks.
+An estimated 27,000 litres of oil remained on the vessel and in 2024 oil was again found in the channel.
+A new operation was launched in 2024 to remove the remaining fuel.